buddha-kennan/Python_assignments/README.md

-# Python_assignment_01
+# Python_assignments
-I have mentioned the solutions to all questions.
+Find the solutions for all problems, which was provided in the assignments.